 The MTWG’s 19 Member organizations shown in Table 1 are drawn largely but not exclusively from the CAEECC’s Membership.
 Several additional Ex Officio/Resource Members also participated.
 CAEECC Facilitators Dr. Jonathan Raab, Ellen Zuckerman, and Meredith Cowart facilitated the MTWG meetings.
 A complete list of the Member organizations and their representatives is provided in Appendix A. The MTWG met three times: (1) from December 6-7, 2018; (2) on January 14, 2019; and (3) on February 27, 2019.
 Between meetings, Sub-work Groups met to discuss issues and develop recommendations for broader MTWG consideration.

 All of the recommendations within this document are made by consensus of the MTWG Members (where consensus is defined as unanimity among the Member organizations), except for a few instances noted in this document.
-Consistent with the MTWG’s groundrules (see Appendix B), any non-consensus item provides two or more options and lists the MTWG Members that support each option.
+Consistent with the MTWG’s ground rules (see Appendix B), any non-consensus item provides two or more options and lists the MTWG Members that support each option.

 Table 1: Market Transformation Work Group Member Organizations